Preparing for Retreat

 For the sake of those who are highly sensitive to fragrance, please do not use any perfume or cologne, and please use only unscented, fragrance-free personal hygiene products.
 Note that many products labeled “natural” or “organic” do not contain fragrance.

 If you have special dietary needs, we encourage you to bring any supplemental items you may need.
 There is a refrigerator and a full kitchen available for guest use.
-Also if you are a strict vegetarian you may want to bring some supplemental protein foods.

 There are water, tea and coffee stations in the lounge; available 24 hours a day.
 Drinks may be brought to bedrooms, but cups and glasses should be returned to the service kitchen after use.